Archive | June, 2026

 I don’t believe this but maybe the COVID disruption in education caused some holes in the recent math students at these universities.
 It seems much more likely that there is a hidden agenda and these stellar students matriculating to the UC did not actually collapse.

 I earned a mechanical engineering degree from San Diego State University and did graduate school at UCSD.
 After working in Silicon Valley, I returned to San Diego to become a teacher.
-I would be completely shocked if my top scoring AP physics students did not do well at a UC but I do know from my experience that lower-level math teachers at junior colleges are superior instructors to those I observed on a UC campus.
+I would be completely shocked if my top scoring AP physics students did not do well at a UC but I do know from my experience that lower-level math teachers at junior colleges have superior instructors to those I observed on a UC campus.
 Maybe the COVID disruption did more to harm teaching at the UC than it did to harm the performance newly admitted students.

 Nobody disputes that the SAT does an excellent job correlating with family wealth but as the authors at Fairtest wrote, “The tests hurt the chances of far more poor and underrepresented students of talent than they help.”
 When SAT and ACT data are compared to other application data, they are redundant and not predictive.